Frequently Asked Questions About Christianity, Answered Honestly!

 - A good man out of the good treasure of the heart bringeth forth good things: and an evil man out of the evil treasure bringeth forth evil things."

-The well oiled myth that the phrase this generation always refers to a span of the contemporary time, is clearly not the case.
-Here Christ references the previous people who lived before who killed and persecuted the prophets and includes them as this same generation (or family) of vipers and snakes.
-That proves it's not referring to his contemporaries.
-Because it is self evident that if this word meant that all this generation (the way many understand the word) at that time were a bunch of snakes who couldn't escape the damnation of hell, then it would mean the Jews who came before them and killed the prophets and the Apostles were in that generation also.
-The Apostles were of that physical generation if the word Generation really meant what the Praeterits (preterists) believe that it means.
-But obviously, Christ is not talking about that local contemporary physical generation, He is talking about those who are a family [gennema] of vipers.
+The well oiled myth that the phrase this generation always refers to a particular span of that contemporary time, is clearly not the case.
+Here Christ references the previous people (their fathers) who lived before, and who killed and persecuted the prophets, and includes them as this same generation (or family) of vipers and snakes.
+He also includes those who would come after and persecute His prophets.
+That proves it's not referring only to his contemporaries.
+Because it is self evident that if this word meant that all this generation (the way many understand the word) at that time were a bunch of snakes who couldn't escape the damnation of hell, then it would mean the wicked who came before them and after them, and killed the prophets and the Apostles, were not in that generation also.
+That contradicts the passage itself.
+The Apostles were of that physical generation "if" the word Generation really meant what the Praeterits (preterists) believe that it means.
+But obviously, Christ is not talking about that local contemporary physical generation, He is talking about those who are a family [gennema] of spiritual vipers or snakes.

 - Fill ye up then the measure of your fathers.